MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 **Features:**

-  - Makes the VSCode markdown preview look like it would on GitHub
+  - Makes the VSCode markdown preview look as it would on GitHub

 ### Markdown Memo svsool.markdown-memo